As ships approach from the West, they pass the majestic South Stack Lighthouse rising 60m above the sea.

 Make sure you can cancel any private tours without penalty.
 The seas can be rough at times & you may not get to dock there.

 Holyhead is a typical UK village – narrow streets and shops and lots of pubs.
-The town is very hilly so the walk.
+The town is very hilly.

 Best bet is a private-hire taxi or tour company.
 Consider Carnaerfon Castle (about 35 mins away) and the excellent National Slate Museum at Llanberis, a further 8 miles.
 It also has one of the slate industry's little steam railways, though not one of the best.
 Then a 25 minute drive under the shadow of Snowdon through Snowdonia Nat Park to the attractive, if rather touristy, village of Betws-y-coed.
 From here down the Conwy valley to Conwy (smaller, but well-preserved, castle) & return over the Menai Bridge.
 If you've got time on the way back, a little souvenir shopping at llanfairpwllgwyngyllgogerychwyrndrobwllllantysilio gogogoch.
 (I'm not kidding.
 Most people call it LlanfairPG) Total driving time something under 2 1/2 hrs.